Distilling Word Embeddings: An Encoding Approach: Introduction

 \section{Introduction}

-Distilling knowledge from a neural network---that is, transferring valuable knowledge from a cumbersome network to a lightweight one---is pioneered by \newcite{modelcompression}; it has attracted increasing attention over the past year \cite{distilling,hashnet}.
+Distilling knowledge from a neural network---that is, transferring valuable knowledge from a cumbersome network to a lightweight one---is pioneered by Bucilu\v{a} et al.~\cite{modelcompression}; it has attracted increasing attention over the last two years \cite{distilling,hashnet}.

-As addressed by \newcite{distilling}, the objective of training networks is probably different from deploying networks: during training we focus on extracting as much knowledge as possible from a large dataset, whereas deploying networks takes into consideration multiple aspects, including accuracy, memory, time, energy consumption, etc. It would be appealing if we can first well train a cumbersome network and then distill its knowledge to a small one for deployment.
-The aim of knowledge distillation is thus to retain high performance, as well as to reduce model complexity, which is particularly important to neural networks' applications in resource-restricted scenarios, e.g., real-time systems, mobile devices, large ensembles of models, etc.
+As addressed by Hinton et al.~\cite{distilling}, the objective of training networks is probably different from deploying networks: during training we focus on extracting as much knowledge as possible from a large dataset, whereas deploying networks takes into consideration multiple aspects, including accuracy, memory, time, and energy consumption.
+It would be appealing if we can first well train a cumbersome network offline, and then distill its knowledge to a small one for deployment.
+The aim of knowledge distillation is thus to reduce model complexity as well as to retain high performance, which is particularly important to neural networks' applications in resource-restricted scenarios, e.g., real-time systems, mobile devices, and large ensembles of models.

-Much evidence in the literature shows the feasibility of transferring knowledge from one neural network to another, for instance, from shallow networks to deep ones \cite{fitnet}, from feed-forward networks to recurrent ones \cite{dnn2rnn}, or vice versa \cite{deep2shallow,rnn2dnn}.
-The main idea of the above studies is to train a \textit{teacher model} first, and then use the teacher model's output (estimated probabilities, say, in a classification problem) to guide a \textit{student model}.
-We call such approaches \textit{matching softmax}.
-It is argued by \newcite{distilling} that these estimated probabilities convey more information than one-hot represented ground truth, and hence knowledge distillation is feasible and beneficial.
-(Background is reviewed in Section \ref{sBackground}.)
+Much evidence in the literature shows the feasibility of transferring knowledge from one neural network to another, for instance, from shallow networks to deep ones \cite{fitnet}, from feed-forward networks to recurrent ones \cite{dnn2rnn}, or vice versa~\cite{deep2shallow,rnn2dnn}.
+The main idea of the above studies is to train a \textit{teacher model} first, and then use the teacher model's output (estimated probabilities by $\softmax$, say, in a classification problem) to guide a \textit{student model}.
+Several variants of training objectives include applying regression over the input of $\softmax$ \cite{deep2shallow} and softening the teacher model's probabilities \cite{distilling}.
+We call such approaches ``matching $\softmax$'' (Figure~\ref{fDistill}a).
+It is also argued that the estimated probabilities by a teacher model convey more information than one-hot represented ground truth; hence knowledge distillation is feasible and beneficial~\cite{distilling}.

-Despite the above generic approach, this paper focuses on distilling word embeddings in NLP scenarios.
+Despite the above generic approach, this paper focuses on distilling word embeddings in NLP applications.
 Particularly, we find the specificity of embeddings brings new opportunities for knowledge distillation.